Stonecrest Code Enforcement's Goal

 - Once the complaint has been received, the claim is logged into our case management system known as CitizenServe.

 - The case is assigned to an officer for an inspection related to the complaint.

 - The officer inspects within 48 hours of receipt.

 - Once the inspection has been completed on the property, all violations are identified if found, and Notice of Violation is provided to the owner or tenant or anyone who has legal control and custody of the property.
-The Notice usually allows for seven days from the initial inspection for compliance, but extensions can be granted for circumstances which may be wanted if the responsible party contacts te officer to request such extension.
+The Notice usually allows for seven days from the initial inspection for compliance, but extensions can be granted for circumstances which it should be warranted if the responsible party contacts the officer to request such extension.

 - Once the extension and/or compliance date has passed, another reinspection is conducted, and if the property remains in violation, then a citation to appear in the City fo Stonecrest Municipal Court will be written to all parties, including the property owner if needed.